Aquascutum: YGM Trading, 2012–2017

 Shortly after it went into bankruptcy administration, Aquascutum's Asia licensee, YGM Trading, acquired the company for £15 million.

 Under YGM's ownership, the company's primary focus was China, with 135 of its 146 outlets located in mainland China, Hong Kong, Macau and Taiwan.
 By 2013, the Aquascutum factory in Northamptonshire was again put up for sale, and was purchased by a British owner.
 The original factory was renamed The Clothing Works.
 The retailer had to close 14 stores in China, its main market, as well as one in Taiwan.

 In 2015, Aquascutum signed a licensing deal with the Canadian firm Jaytex to distribute the main collection, 1851 London, in the U.S. and Canada.
 In 2016, Te Dinh Sy joined the brand as its new head of men’s wear; he took over responsibility for women’s wear in 2017, too.
 Under Dinh Sy, Aquascutum launched Supreme x Aquascutum, an eight-piece collection with American clothing and skateboarding lifestyle brand Supreme.

 Shandong Ruyi, 2017–present

 In December 2016, the BBC reported that Aquascutum was due to be sold for $120 million (£97 million) to two buyers, one of which was Chinese textile firm Shandong Ruyi.
 The unnamed acquirers made a $5m down payment for exclusive rights to the deal.
 In March 2017, YGM Trading confirmed it would sell Aquascutum to Jining Ruyi Investment Co, a holding company of Shandong Ruyi, for $117 million (£95 million).

 In September 2020, Aquascutum went into administration again.
 In the same month, Aquascutum granted Trinity Limited exclusive rights to design, manufacture and distribute its products in Greater China and appointed Trinity as its exclusive licensing agent to manage its global licensing business.
-Trinity is a publicly listed company on the Hong Kong Stock Exchange and a subsidiary of privately held Beijing Ruyi Fashion Investment Holding Company Limited.
-Trinity manages four international brands, namely Cerruti 1881, Gieves & Hawkes and Kent & Curwen, which it owns, and D’URBAN, which it operates under a long-term license in Greater China.